blippex/blippex.github.io/_posts/2013-07-19-one-week-of-blippex.markdown

 And finally: To help improve Blippex, please tell your friends!
 The more people who are a part of the community, the better it will get for everyone!

 **Thank you &amp; keep on searching!**

+*Warning*: Looking for previous comments on this article?
+Please refer to [this](http://blog.archify.com/2013/07/19/one-week-of-blippex-125k-searches-tons-of-press-and-a-search-overlay/) blog entry.